brunoblock/oystermesh/README.md

 ### Safari

-Oyster runs fine in Safari on both macOS and iOS devices.
-However, I have noticed a bug where after some heavy usage your node will become unable to make new connections, and restarting the browser is the only solution.
-The front-end interface has not been optimized for mobile devices so it may render somewhat inelegantly.
-File downloads, including those of private keys, have not been tested extensively.
+Safari used to work but was recently broken by a recent Apple update.

 ## Questions/Contact

+Open a Github issue if you have any questions about the technology.

-Join us at the mesh chat room: https://oyster.org/#oystertalk.mesh
+~~Join us at the mesh chat room: https://oyster.org/#oystertalk.mesh~~

 ## License
 This project is licensed under GNU GPLv3 - see the [LICENSE.md](LICENSE.md) file for details.